AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

 So we just need to search when the tick_callback_function() get called.
 After a while I find that `env()->tick_callback_function()` can be called from two places.
 First is the `Environment::KickNextTick` defined in `src/env.cc`.
 It called by `node::MakeCallback` in `src/node.cc`, which is only called by API internally.
 Second is `AsyncWrap::MakeCallback` defined in `src/async_wrap.cc`.
 It's also the same as the author <a target="_blank" href="https://github.com/nodejs/node/issues/5584">mentioned that</a>, only the AsyncWrap::MakeCallback can be called by public.

-I have added some logs to see what happened actually.
-Only know the callbacks run at the end of a phase of the event loop is not enough for me.
+I have added some logs to see what happened internally.
+Only know the callbacks run at the end  phase of each event loop is not enough for me.
 At last I find that every AsyncWrap is a wrapper for async operations, the TimerWrap inherited from AsyncWrap.
 When timeout handler execute the callback `OnTimeout`, it actually execute the `AsyncWrap::MakeCallback`.
 You can see the same code showed before in the setTimeout section:

 {% highlight cpp %}
   static void OnTimeout(uv_timer_t* handle) {